rebeccabland3/final-project/README.md

 ## MAIN OBJECTIVES
 <ul>
-    <li>To utilize a database management system in producing data visualizations of Spolity and its tracks, genres, metrics using Python, Flask, HTML/CSS</li>
+    <li>To utilize Spotify Data to produce data visualizations of music, tracks, genres, and metrics using Python, Flask, HTML/CSS</li>
-    <li>To create a dashboard in Tableau with some level of user-driven interaction</li>
+    <li>To create a dashboard in Tableau with some level of user-driven interaction to dusplay high level summary of Tracks Data</li>
 </ul>
 <hr>